cleancloud-io/cleancloud/README.md

 ## Enterprise & Production Use

-CleanCloud is designed for production environments where write access is prohibited, InfoSec review is mandatory, and data cannot leave the cloud account.
+CleanCloud is designed for teams that enforce cloud hygiene in CI/CD — where write access is prohibited, InfoSec review is mandatory, and data cannot leave the cloud account.

-If your team is assessing cloud cost governance or hygiene controls, we can support security reviews, CI/CD rollout design, and multi-account architecture discussions.
+If your team is evaluating shift-left cost governance or hygiene policy enforcement, we can support security reviews, CI/CD rollout design, and multi-account architecture discussions.

 **[Start an evaluation discussion](https://www.getcleancloud.com/#contact)**